 - A dry mouth or a sore throat in the morning

 - Morning time headache

 - Restless sleep, nighttime awakenings, or insomnia

-- Waking up in the middle of the night feeling short of breath
+- Waking up in the middle of the night due to shortness of breath

 - Going to the bathroom frequently during the night

 The simplest solution for negative thoughts linked to sleep disorders like sleep apnea is to try to get more rest.
 More rest may appear sort of a simple solution but it is not always as easy as it sounds.
 The primary step in solving your negativity issue is to gauge why you are sleep-deprived or littered with poor sleep.
 Examine your schedule and see if you are willing to cut out activities that are interfering with sleep.
 Ensure that you are going to get at least eight hours of sleeping on pillow time.

 What is stopping you?